kodestudio/neon/README.md

 ### Step 1.
 Download the latest Neon release
 You can find it at GitHub or download it directly from Kode's server.
 ### Step 2.
 Add Neon to your repository
+#### Case 1:
-In your archive, create a new directory called "feeds" or "neon".
+In your repository, create a new directory called "docs" or "docs".
 Then copy all files in the release you downloaded.
 Make sure you have the correct path to the "index.html" file.
-For example, your-repo/neon/index.html.
+For example, your-repo/docs/index.html.
+#### Case 2:
+Create new blank branch with following name "neon" and push all push all files in Neon.
+Make sure you have correct path to index.html at ROOT.
 ### Step 3.
 Config Neon
 You need to change the parameters in Neon.
 All will be found in "js / config.js"
 ### Step 4.
 Enable Static Site in repository
 You can see official document [here](https://pages.github.com/).

-After enabling Static Site.
-You set the path for that Static Site to the "neon" or "feeds" directory in the previous step.
+If at **Step 2** you do with *Case 1*: set the path for that Static Site to the "docs" folder.

+Else you set the branch for GitHub Page to Neon.
 ### Step 5.
 Enjoy with Neon ;)
 That all.
 You can see Neon word well.
 ## Task complete